SOFT2021-Databases-For-Developers/Assignment-2/README.md

 characters in a bloom filter, what would be the approximate space consumption, given an allowed false positive rate of 5%?.

 6,22357645664 * 10.000.000 = 62.235.765 bits

+## Task 3 - Huffman Coding
+See the code

+## Task 4 - Map and Reduce
+See the code